 Find a new exercise routine.
-Sometimes, it’s hard to get back into an exercise routine at the beginning of the new year, especially if you’re bored with it.
+Sometimes, it’s hard to get back into an exercise routine, especially if you’re bored with it.
 Consider finding something new, such as a different walking or running route or a yoga class.

 Easy does it.
-Your first workout after a holiday break will probably feel more difficult than you remember.
+Your first workout will probably feel more difficult than you remember.
 Don’t be disappointed—it happens to everyone.
 Every day, push a little harder and go a little further.
 Give your body a chance to regain momentum.
 Gradually re-introduce your favorite activities.
 Exercise will bring you balance and a good dose of energy.